 The long list of safety features in the Fusion they include: driver air bag; passenger air bag; side head air bag; rear head air bag; side air bag; 4-wheel ABS; 4-wheel disc brakes; brake assist; electronic stability control; child safety locks; and traction control.

-The starting suggested base price for the Ford Fusion Energi is $34,700, excluding tax credits and delivery charges.
+The starting suggested base price for the Ford Fusion Energi is $34,700.
+Delivery charges add $825 to the sticker.
 The top trim Fusion Energi Titanium is priced at $36,500.

 The entire Fusion Energi lineup is be eligible for a federal tax credit of an estimated $3,750, which will drop the effective price of the base SE Luxury trim Fusion Energi down to the $30,000 range.
 (Additional perks are available in California and other states.)

 No matter how you slice it, the Fusion Energi will be a few thousand dollars more than the top-of-the-line gas-powered Fusion.